yochie/rhythm-visuals/DrawPlanck/DrawPlanck.md

 - Maintaining the global pressCounter list that stores ints ordered by pad index indicating consecutive presses of a single pad (pressing any pad resets count on all others)

 ## Triggers
-- Tapping consecutively for a configured number of times on the TOP_LEFT_NOTE pad.
+- Holding pressed for a configured number of time the TOP_LEFT_NOTE pad.

 ## Config
 ### Midi